reidmorrison/semantic_logger/appenders.md

 ### Standalone

-Appenders can be created at logged to directly with the same API as for all other logging.
+Appenders can be created and logged to directly with the same API as for all other logging.
 Supports logging specific activity in the current thread to a separate appender without it being written to the appenders that have been registered in Semantic Logger.